ares333/php-curl/README.md

 <sub>1.
 Css annotation for IE will not be processed,because a standard way is not founded by now.

-<sub>1.
-File name is hashed when filename length greater than OS limit.(Use leveled dir can avoid this,but the function is developed).

 <sub>Clone of site: http://manual.phpdr.net/

 API(Core)